Midwifery Volunteering Abroad for Africa

 You pay for placement.

-Your info shared with hospital to plan your placement
+We share your info with a hospital/s to plan your placement

 Step 5